Gogoxingxing/lc/leetcode.md

  *     // Return null if this NestedInteger holds a single integer
  *     public List<NestedInteger> getList();
  * }
  */

+ /*
+ 解题思路：Use a stack to store the nested integer from last to first.
+When call hasnext check if it is integer yes return no flatten it again.
+ */
 public class NestedIterator implements Iterator<Integer> {